beginer-sourse/setup_backend/readme.md

 date 27/4
 used hooks
-used "mongoose-aggregate-paginate-v2 and plugin hooks to use aggregate methods and pipeline used JWT-- use to encrypt the data, bcrypt -- use to hash the password
+used "mongoose-aggregate-paginate-v2 and plugin hooks to use aggregate methods and pipeline used JWT-- use to encrypt the data, bcrypt -- use to hash the password.

+config multer and coludinary and made multer middleware